-C2: A "Mixin" is a semi-rigid construct and because of that, it cannot have as ancestor either a rigid or an anti-rigid type.
-Therefore, only mixins can be ancestor of other mixins.
+C2: A "Mixin" is a semi-rigid construct and because of that, it cannot have as ancestor either a rigid (other than "Category") or an anti-rigid type.
+Therefore, only mixins categories can be ancestor of other mixins.

 EX1: Conceptual model based on the Music Ontology (see more):